fundamental_coords

 test_lmn_coords*.c

-This runs fundamental_coords::test_kern_calc_lmn, which tests fundamental_coords::kern_calc_lmn, which calculates l,m,n coords.
+This either runs fundamental_coords_cpu.c::calc_lmn_cpu or fundamental_coords_gpu.cpp::calc_lmn_for_components_gpu, which calculate l,m,n coords.

 Outcomes when Dec = \(0^\circ\)